 - Any - the rule will be applied if any of the conditions are met

-- Contains – the rule suggests statement lines that include the details entered but do not have to be a specific match, so is less restrictive.
+- Contains - the rule suggests statement lines that include the details entered but does not have to be a specific match, so is less restrictive.

 - Equals - the rule is applied if the bank statement lines match exactly